Vladislav Kolyachonok: Professional

 Kolyachonok was selected by the Florida Panthers of the National Hockey League (NHL) in the second round, 52nd overall of the 2019 NHL entry draft.
 He was signed to a three-year, entry-level contract with the Panthers on 13 September 2019.
-With the pandemic delaying the beginning of the season, Kolyachonok opted to remain in Belarus and was loaned by the Panthers to continue his development with HC Dinamo Minsk of the KHL.
+With the pandemic delaying the beginning of the 2020–21 season, Kolyachonok opted to remain in Belarus and was loaned by the Panthers to continue his development with HC Dinamo Minsk of the KHL.
 In making his professional debut, he contributed with one goal and six points through 46 regular season games before he was reassigned by the Panthers to American Hockey League (AHL) affiliate, the Syracuse Crunch, registering two assists through ten games.

 Kolyachonok with the Tucson Roadrunners in 2023.

-On 26 July 2021, Kolyachonok was traded by the Panthers, along with Anton Strålman and a second-round draft pick in 2024 to the Arizona Coyotes in exchange for a seventh-round selection in 2023.
+On 26 July 2021, Kolyachonok was traded by the Panthers, along with Anton Strålman and a 2024 second-round draft pick to the Arizona Coyotes in exchange for a 2023 seventh-round pick.
 In the following 2021–22 season, Koylachonok was initially reassigned by the Coyotes to their AHL affiliate, the Tucson Roadrunners.
 Placing third in scoring from the blueline for the Roadrunners through the early stages of the season, Kolyachonok received his first recall to the NHL on 11 January 2022.
 The following day on 12 January, he made his NHL debut for the rebuilding Coyotes, in an upset 2–1 victory over the Toronto Maple Leafs.
 He scored his first NHL goal against Jacob Markström in a 4–2 loss to the Calgary Flames.
 He finished the season with 32 games with Arizona.
 Kolyachonok began the 2022–23 season with Tucson.
-He was recalled by Arizona on 1 March 2023 and played two games before being returned to Tucson.
+He was recalled by Arizona on 1 March 2023, and played two games before being returned to Tucson.